 - Moving from Statements to Action (July 23): An equity and inclusion statement can be a foundational element for an organization’s DEAI work.
 But what comes next?
 This session will focus on how these statements are guiding principles for action.
-Register now.
+Watch the recording.

 - Building and Nurturing a DEAI Committee (August 20): Establishing a DEAI committee or task force can be a critical step in prioritizing equity work.
 How can museums support DEAI committees to most effectively elevate equity?
 This session will focus on best practices to build and nurture DEAI committees.
-Register now.
+Watch the recording.

 - Effective and Equitable Community Engagement (October, date forthcoming): As museums build partnerships throughout the communities they serve, how can they ensure community engagement that serves all?
 This session will focus on inclusive partnership-building, outreach, and engagement practices.

 Each 60-minute webinar will feature speakers from across the museum community, a short presentation of data from CCLI’s forthcoming National Landscape Study, and Q&A session for participants to share their challenges and experiences.